We love animals in our family – I mean LOVE them.

 The Buckeye state has an abundance of absolutely spectacular zoos, so of course they have to take the #1 spot on any animal lover’s list.

-We are so lucky to have the Columbus Zoo & Aquarium just minutes away from our home – especially with the opening this summer of a huge, eagerly anticipated new Heart of Africa exhibit.
+We are so lucky to have the Columbus Zoo & Aquarium just minutes away from our home – especially since the opening of the eagerly anticipated new Heart of Africa exhibit.
 We can hardly wait!
 Other notable Ohio zoos include Cincinnati Zoo, Cleveland Metroparks Zoo, Akron Zoo and Toledo Zoo.
 I’m hoping we can make it to all of them this summer.

 So, that’s it – an epic to-do list for any animal lover.
 Did we miss any of your favorite places to visit and interact with domestic or exotic critters in Ohio?
 As always, I’d love to hear in the comments below!